lqh1204/hui-portfolio/finalproject_part1.md

 # Where Do Employees Go After Tech Layoffs?
-And What's the future for tech major students?
+And What's the future for tech graduates?

 ## Introduction